Join for FREE

 Breeds on heathland, in scrub among meadows, on bogs, esp. in upper tree zone in open boreal forests.
 Some subspecies also in dryer, open lands.
-In winter occur in a variety of open landscapes, often in good Harrier habitat.
+In winter occur in a variety of open landscapes, often in habitat shared with Hen Harriers.

-It quarters the ground with its wings held up at an angle and then suddenly stalls and lands on its prey, which is often small mammals.
+It quarters the ground with its wings held up at an angle and then suddenly stalls and lands on its prey, which is mostly small mammals.

 Partly diurnal, often the most diurnal species of owl in much of its range.

 Food mainly voles, and population density in a given area can vary considerably depending on food availability.